 Common failure modes

 The posture is simple, which means it is easy to break.
-Four failure modes account for almost everything I see go wrong, in rough order of frequency:
+Five failure modes account for almost everything I see go wrong, in rough order of frequency:

 1. Treating it as a curriculum.
 The reader who finishes a piece like this and immediately asks “what should I read next?” has missed the point.
-The frame is the artifact.
-More inputs without a frame produce more anxiety, not more judgment.
-If you find yourself adding a sixth newsletter to your subscriptions, you are running from the work, not toward it.
+The frame is the artifact — more inputs without one produce more anxiety, not more judgment.
+Adding a sixth newsletter is running from the work, not toward it.

 2. Skipping the second-order layer.
 Every question in the posture is about second-order effects — what AI changes about your business, not what AI is.
-Leaders who keep the conversation at the first-order layer (“the model can now do X”) never get to the decisions.
-The first-order layer belongs to the experts.
+Leaders who stay at the first-order layer (“the model can now do X”) never get to the decisions.
+That layer belongs to the experts.
 Stay one level up.

 3. Holding the posture too tightly.
 The point of view is meant to be revised.
-If your read of the five questions has not moved in six months, you are not holding a posture — you are holding a position.
+If your read hasn’t moved in six months, you’re not holding a posture — you’re holding a position.
 The discipline is sharpness plus humility, not stubbornness dressed as conviction.

 4. Outsourcing the frame.
-No consultant, vendor, or board advisor can hold this point of view for you, because the answers depend on your people, your customers, your economics, and your decision rights.
-They can inform your inputs.
-They cannot do your interpretation.
-The moment you delegate the frame, you lose the leadership the frame was meant to give you.
+No consultant, vendor, or board advisor can hold this point of view for you, because the answers depend on your people, customers, economics, and decision rights.
+They can inform your inputs; they cannot do your interpretation.
+Delegate the frame and you lose the leadership it was meant to give you.

 Closing synthesis

 The reason you cannot answer your team’s AI questions is not that you know too little about AI.
-It is that you have been trying to answer them as a technologist, when your job is to answer them as a leader.
-The Executive AI Posture — people, customers, economics, decision rights, defensibility — is the frame that turns the firehose of AI information into a small set of decisions actually sitting on your desk.
+It’s that you’ve been trying to answer them as a technologist, when your job is to answer them as a leader.
+The Executive AI Posture — people, customers, economics, decision rights, defensibility — turns the firehose of AI information into a small set of decisions actually sitting on your desk.

-You do not need to become an AI expert.
+You don’t need to become an AI expert.
 You need to become unmistakably good at the question your role was always going to ask: what does this change about the business I am responsible for?

 AI does not reward the most informed leader.
 It rewards the one with the clearest frame.